 Ronaldo – 62 goals

-There are few players who have burst onto the scene quite like a young Ronaldo, a player who lifted the World Cup as an unused teenage member of Brazil’s 1994 squad before rapidly establishing himself as the game’s most exciting talent.
+There are few players who have burst onto the scene quite like a young Ronaldo, a player who rapidly established himself as the game’s most exciting talent.

-Four years later he headed to another World Cup as the nation’s great hope, having scored over 200 career goals and won two FIFA World Player of the Year awards by the age of 21.
+Having been an unused member of Brazil’s 1994 World Cup winning squad, he headed to the tournament as his nation’s great hope four years later, having scored over 200 career goals and in possession of two FIFA World Player of the Year awards won by the age of 21.

-He dazzled to be named as the tournament’s best player, but was powerless to prevent Brazil losing the final after suffering a fit on the eve of the showpiece, his story one of much success as well as struggle.
+He dazzled to be named as the tournament’s best player, but was powerless to prevent Brazil losing the final to France after suffering a fit on the eve of the showpiece, his story one of both success and struggle.

-It was a sensational redemption for a player who captivated a generation, a forward who produced magical footwork at breakneck speeds to leave opposition stunned and supporters in awe.
+It was a sensational redemption for a player who captivated a generation, a forward who produced magical footwork at breakneck speed to leave opposition defenders stunned and supporters in awe.

 Pele – 77 goals

-The godfather of Brazilian football and a player for who the nation’s finest will forever be compared to, Pele played an influential role in establishing his country as arguably world football’s most illustrious national side.
+The godfather of Brazilian football and a player for who the nation’s finest will forever be compared to, Pele played an influential role in establishing his country as arguably world football’s most celebrated nation.

-Pele burst onto the scene with his performances in the 1958 World Cup in Sweden, the 17-year-old sensation scoring a semi-final hat-trick and two more in the final as Brazil were crowned as champions of the world for the first time.
+Pele burst onto the scene with his performances at the 1958 World Cup in Sweden, where the 17-year-old sensation scored a semi-final hat-trick and two more in the final as Brazil were crowned as champions of the world for the first time.

 He added two more winners’ medals in 1962 and 1970 respectively, remaining the only player in history to have lifted the game’s biggest prize on three occasions.